keejelo/EasyDialogBox/README.md

 "<b>dlg-no-footer</b>" is now called "<b>dlg-disable-footer</b>"

-I'm deeply sorry for the problems that this may have caused!
+I'm deeply sorry for the problems that this may cause / have caused!